I’m a divorced woman and a divorce lawyer who still believes in love, romance, and lifelong relationships.

 If you’re already married and didn’t sign a prenuptial agreement, all may not be lost.
 You can still make legally enforceable agreements with your honey, and in California, make them legally binding in a post-nuptial agreement.

 If you and your spouse aren’t on the same page and/or your spouse won’t sign a post-nuptial agreement, take heed.
-You can speak with an attorney asap to learn ways to protect and preserve your finances, family, and future within the marriage or through legal separation or divorce.
+Speak with an attorney asap to learn ways to preserve and protect your finances, family, and future within the marriage or through legal separation or divorce.